 - David Leslie, Executive Director of the Rothko Chapel, Houston, Texas.

 - Rev. Dr. Karen Hamilton, General Secretary, The Canadian Council of Churches, Toronto.

-- Rev. Dr. John Joseph Mastandrea, United Metropolitan Church, Toronto.
+- Rev. Dr. John Joseph Mastandrea, Manor Road United Church, Toronto.

 - Rev. Malcolm Sinclair, United Metropolitan Church, Toronto.

 - Andrea Chrisjohn, Board Designate, Toronto Council Fire Native Cultural Centre, Toronto.